Salvation By Works?

 3) The result – Humans (those who acted) now belong to Jesus.

-“For by grace you are saved,” means that now you have an established “perfect” order by the grace and love of God that we can take some actions towards.
+“For by grace you are saved,” means that now we have an established “perfect” order set by Jesus dying on the cross, by the grace and love of God, we can take some actions with the gospel to confirm our faith in Jesus.

 Our sinful “works” cannot establish that “perfect” order, this can only be done by Jesus.
 The Bible said in Acts 4:12 “Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved.”
-Other than Jesus.
+Other than by Jesus.
 He established that perfect order.
-Then Jesus said to us as recorded in Matthew 5:48, “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
-Perfect means that we must be Godly, doing always what is right, which also means if we sinned, we must repent and continue to live a perfect life.
+Then Jesus said to us as recorded in Matthew 5:48, “But you are to be perfect, even as your Father in heaven is perfect.”
+Perfect means that we must be Godly, always doing what is right, which also means if we sinned, we must repent and continue to live a perfect life.
 Jesus verified this with the example of Zacchaeus in Luke 19:8-10, “Meanwhile, Zacchaeus stood before the Lord and said, ‘I will give half my wealth to the poor, Lord, and if I have cheated people on their taxes, I will give them back four times as much!’
 Jesus responded, ‘Salvation has come to this home today, for this man has shown himself to be a true son of Abraham.
 For the Son of Man came to seek and save those who are lost.’”
+Zacchaeus started to live a perfect life after believing in Jesus.

 This is the commandment given to us by God for us to realize the second phase of the process, which is to follow the perfect order established by Jesus, and the result will be recorded in the Books of Life and make known on the Day of Judgment: “…they were judged every man according to their works.”